omalley/orc/site/develop/bylaws.md

 Membership of the PMC is by invitation only and must be approved by a consensus approval of active PMC members.
-A PMC member is considered "emeritus" by their own declaration or by not contributing in any form to the project for over six months.
+A PMC member is considered emeritus by their own declaration or by not contributing in any form to the project for over six months.
 An emeritus member may request reinstatement to the PMC.
 Such reinstatement is subject to consensus approval of the active PMC members.

 The chair of the PMC is appointed by the ASF board.
-The chair is an office holder of the Apache Software Foundation (Vice President, Apache Orc) and has primary responsibility to the board for the management of the project within the scope of the Orc PMC.
-The chair reports to the board quarterly on developments within the Orc project.
+The chair is an office holder of the Apache Software Foundation (Vice President, Apache ORC) and has primary responsibility to the board for the management of the project within the scope of the ORC PMC.
+The chair reports to the board quarterly on developments within the ORC project.

 When the project desires a new PMC chair, the PMC votes to recommend a